DHANUSRI1608/ProblemSolving/README.md

 * **Language:** Java
 * **Platform:** LeetCode , GeeksForGeeks
 * **Concepts:** Data Structures and Algorithms

-## 🎯 Goal of This Repository

-* Improve problem-solving skills
-* Practice core data structures and algorithms
-* Prepare for technical interviews
-* Maintain a structured record of solved problems

-## 📌 Notes

-Solutions are organized into folders based on the **problem name or concept** for easier navigation.

-More problems and optimized approaches will be added as I continue solving new challenges.

----

 ⭐ If you find this repository useful, feel free to **star the repository**.